mkotsur/akka-smart-testing/slides/script.md

     ImplicitSender // Places test actor in scope of the test

-    TestProbe() // When you need more of those
+    val probe = TestProbe() // When you need more of those probe.ref // contains ActorRef

 ---